-Tinea versicolor is a common skin disease caused by an overgrowth of the natural yeast found on the skin.
+Tinea versicolor is skin infection caused by overgrown yeast on the skin.

 Yeast lives on your skin – everyone has it.
 Sometimes that yeast overgrows and causes tinea versicolor which is characterized by small discolored patches of skin.

 The reason for the yeast overgrowth is not known, but tinea versicolor is found in people of all colors, and teens and young adults are most likely to get this condition due to their more oily skin.
 It is more likely to occur in hot and humid weather.
 If you sweat a lot, have oily skin, or have a weakened immune system, you are a more likely candidate for tinea versicolor.